Fasil Ghebbi: History

-The origins of the Fasil Ghebbi can be found in the old tradition of Ethiopian emperors traveling around their possessions, living off the produce of the peasants and dwelling in tents.
+The origins of the Fasil Ghebbi is preceded by old tradition of Ethiopian emperors traveling around their possessions, living off the produce of the peasants and dwelling in tents.
 Reflecting this connection, this precinct was frequently referred to as a katama ("camp" or "fortified settlement") or makkababya, the name applied to the imperial camp in the Royal Chronicle of Baeda Maryam.
 Emperor Fasilides broke with this tradition of progressing through the territories, and founded the city of Gondar as his capital; its relative permanence makes the city historically important.
-Within the capital, he commanded the construction of an imposing edifice, the Fasil Gemb or Fasilides castle.
-The area around the Fasil Gemb was delineated by a wall with numerous gates.
-Subsequent emperors built their own structures, many of which survive either in whole or part today.
-Visiting the Fasil Ghebbi in the late 1950s, Thomas Pakenham observed that "dotted among the palaces are what remains of the pavilions and kiosks of the imperial city".
+Within the capital, Fasilides ordered the construction of an imposing edifice, the Fasil Ghebbi or Fasilides castle.
+Subsequent emperors such as Yohannes I, Iyasu I and Dawit III built their own structures in the same imperial compound, expanding the enclosure considerably.
+The buildings were of brown basalt with ornament of local wine-coloured tuff.
+The palaces had a fortress-like appearance and were often embellished by paintings and illuminated manuscripts, which were usually made for the churches and nobles.